aydansheydayeva/spotify_udp_OOP/README.md

 python3 spotify_OOP.py client hostname -p 5555
 ```
 Here instead of "hostname", hostname of your local machine should be written.
 Default port to connect is 4444.

+To stop server, press Ctrl+C in server terminal.